ME 240:

 Course Goals

 Opening the upper-level laboratory sequence in Mechanical Engineering, this course introduces students to contemporary techniques for data acquisition and analysis, focusing on measurements commonly made by mechanical engineers.
 Students measure quantities like force, position, velocity, temperature, flow rate, elastic modulus, and viscosity.
 Students learn about analog and digital signals, frequency analysis, measurement system models, statistics and uncertainty analysis, filters, sampling, and data visualization.
 Matlab is the primary software environment for acquisition and analysis.
+The art of troubleshooting, requiring both intuition and resilience, is a key skill developed in this course.

 Successful students in this course will also gain